-A redelegation is change in the DNS data for a domain name and more specifically a change of the NS record in a zone file for a certain domain name.
-An NS record includes the name of the server where further information about a certain domain name is available.
+A redelegation is change in the DNS data for a domain name and, more specifically, a change of the nameserver records (NS record) in a zone file for a certain domain name.
+NS record includes the name of the server where further information about a certain domain name is available.

-8.16 What is meant by a registrant?
+8.16 How is a registrant defined?

-Registrant is the international designation for holders of domain names.
+Registrant is the international name for holders of domain names.

-8.17 What is meant by registrar?
+8.17 How is a registrar defined?

-Registrar is an international concept for those parties that are involved in domain name management.
+Registrar is an international term for parties that are involved in domain name management.

-8.18 What is a Registry?
+8.18 What is a registry?

-A Registry is the company or organization that is responsible for the administration and operation of a top-level domain, such as The Swedish Internet Foundation.
+A Registry is an organization that is responsible for the administration and operation of a top-level domain, such as The Swedish Internet Foundation.